svr4/websocketex/README.md

 * Added support for handling handshake over HTTP or HTTPS
 * Added support for sending and receiving Websocket frames
+* Added support for client and server context

 <!--## Installation